pexip/os-pillow/docs/handbook/image-file-formats.rst

     Gamma, given as a floating point number.

 **transparency**
-    Transparency color index.
+    For ``P`` images: Either the palette index for full transparent pixels, or a byte string with alpha values for each palette entry.

+    For ``L`` and ``RGB`` images, the color that represents full transparent pixels in this image.

     This key is omitted if the image is not a transparent palette image.

+``Open`` also sets ``Image.text`` to a list of the values of the ``tEXt``, ``zTXt``, and ``iTXt`` chunks of the PNG image.
+Individual compressed chunks are limited to a decompressed size of ``PngImagePlugin.MAX_TEXT_CHUNK``, by default 1MB, to prevent decompression bombs.
+Additionally, the total size of all of the text chunks is limited to ``PngImagePlugin.MAX_TEXT_MEMORY``, defaulting to 64MB.

 The :py:meth:`~PIL.Image.Image.save` method supports the following options:

 **optimize**
-    If present, instructs the PNG writer to make the output file as small as possible.
+    If present and true, instructs the PNG writer to make the output file as small as possible.
 This includes extra processing in order to find optimal encoder settings.

 **transparency**
     For ``P``, ``L``, and ``RGB`` images, this option controls what color image to mark as transparent.

+    For ``P`` images, this can be a either the palette index, or a byte string with alpha values for each palette entry.

+**dpi**
+    A tuple of two numbers corresponding to the desired dpi in each direction.

+**pnginfo**
+    A :py:class:`PIL.PngImagePlugin.PngInfo` instance containing text tags.

+**compress_level**
+    ZLIB compression level, a number between 0 and 9: 1 gives best speed, 9 gives best compression, 0 gives no compression at all.
+Default is 6.
+    When ``optimize`` option is True ``compress_level`` has no effect (it is set to 9 regardless of a value passed).

+**icc_profile**
+    The ICC Profile to include in the saved file.

 **bits (experimental)**
     For ``P`` images, this option controls how many bits to store.
 If omitted,